dmacias28/increasing-home-values-ames-ia/README.md

 ### Home Sale Price Distribution

-The distribution of the home sale prices in Ames, IA from 2006-2011 is right skewed, with most home sale prices falling right below the 200,000 dollar mark.
+The distribution of the home sale prices in Ames, IA from 2006-2011 is right skewed, with most home sale prices falling right below the 200,000 dollar mark, but they do range from below 100,000-600,000 dollars.
+Given that removing outliers would severely limit the observations for this analysis, I opted to keep them all.

 ### Neighborhood Impact on Home Sale Price